-Successful completion of one or more of the following UWPCE certificate programs may substitute for one year of programming experience: .NET Development, .NET Advanced Web Development, Ruby Programming, Python Programming or C++ Programming.
+Successful completion of one or more of the following UWPCE certificate programs can substitute for one year of programming experience: C# Programming, C# Advanced Programming, Python Programming or C++ Programming.

 If you would benefit from a refresher, we strongly recommend that you complete one of the certificate programs mentioned above before beginning this certificate program.

-For the second and third courses that cover iPhone OS development, you need an iOS testing device; the device could be an iPod Touch, iPad or iPhone that runs the newest release of iOS 8.0.
-Check out Apple online for hardware requirements and the limitations of older hardware.
+For the second and third courses that cover iPhone OS development, you need an iOS testing device; the device can be an iPod Touch, iPad or iPhone that runs the latest release of iOS 8.0.
+Check the Apple site for hardware requirements and the limitations of older hardware.
 Some older hardware does not support all of the new iOS 8 features and application programming interface (API).